 a second opinion psychiatrist agrees that the treatment is in the patient’s interests (section 60(b)).

+The Royal Australian and New Zealand College of Psychiatrists (RANZCP) publication

+Royal Australian and New Zealand College of Psychiatrists professional practice guidelines for the administration of electroconvulsive therapy should be taken into account whenever ECT is considered.

 Further information for consumers and their families is contained in the Ministry of Health publication Electroconvulsive Therapy (ECT) in New Zealand: What you and your family and whānau need to know (Ministry of Health June 2009).

-The Royal Australian and New Zealand College of Psychiatrists (RANZCP) publication Clinical Memorandum #12: Electroconvulsive Therapy should be taken into account whenever ECT is considered.

-10.4.1 Electroconvulsive treatment with consent
+10.3.1 Electroconvulsive treatment with consent

 The primary procedure contemplated by the Act is ECT with patient consent (section 60(a)).
-A responsible clinician should always attempt to gain a patient’s agreement to ECT by fully explaining the expected benefits and side-effects in accordance with section 67 (see 11.4 below).
+A responsible clinician should always attempt to gain a patient’s agreement to ECT by fully explaining the expected benefits and side-effects in accordance with section 67 (see section 11.4 below).

 In order for any consent to be valid, the consenting patient must have the capacity to consent to ECT.
-The principles and practical guidance surrounding the seeking of informed consent are recognised and described in the RANZCP Code of Ethics (see Principle 5).
-It should not be assumed that a patient who passively acquiesces is competent to consent.
-It is also important to recognise that capacity to provide consent may fluctuate, so that an incompetent patient may regain capacity during a course of treatment.
-A return of capacity to consent to ECT, or a withdrawal of consent to ECT at any stage, should lead to a re-evaluation of the legal basis of any further treatment.
+See section 10.1.1 above for a discussion on consent under the Mental Health Act.
+The RANZCP notes that, in relation to seeking informed consent from patients considering ECT:

+Enough information should be provided for patients to make an informed decision.
+It is recommended that families and caregivers are involved in this process where possible.
+Adequate time should be made available for patients and their families and caregivers to discuss any concerns.

+During the consent process, patients should be given information on the potential side effects of ECT, particularly the possible loss of short term and recent memories around the time of ECT, and occasionally, past memories.
+The practitioner should take into account the patient’s mental state in deciding on the level of detail given.
+Family and carers may also be involved in this process.

-Because a clinician cannot easily measure the impact of coercion on a patient’s decision, the clinician should always offer the patient a non-prejudicial second opinion under section 60(b) (see 10.2.1 above).
+Because a clinician cannot easily measure the impact of coercion on a patient’s decision, the clinician should always offer the patient a non-prejudicial second opinion under section 60(b) (see 10.1.2 above).

-It is essential to provide adequate information to a patient for whom ECT is proposed (see 11.4 below).
-Poor information will not allow the patient to make an informed decision, and may lead to judicial review.
+It is essential to provide adequate information to a patient for whom ECT is proposed (see section 11.4 below).

 Because mental illness can affect capacity, it is desirable for compulsory patients to express views about the acceptability of possible future treatment options, including ECT, at a time when they have capacity to consider those options.
 If patients who have recorded competently expressed views on ECT lose their capacity to consent, those views must be considered by responsible clinicians and by psychiatrists providing second opinions under section 60 of the Act.
 Section 5 of the Act requires that clinicians exercise powers conferred on them with proper respect for the person’s cultural identity and personal beliefs.
 It is important to note that section 67 of the Act states that a patient is entitled to receive an explanation of the expected effects of any treatment, including the expected benefits and likely side effects.